Photo: Todd Gill, Fayetteville Flyer

 The new trail will eventually extend another mile southwest from Gulley Park along Old Wire Road to Mission Boulevard using a series of paths being built as part of the Old Wire Road Improvement Project.

 A portion of that work was recently completed which includes a 12-foot-wide shared-use path from Mission to Ash Street.
 A second phase will soon begin that will include the region’s first dedicated cycle track from Ash to Gulley Park.

 The cycle track will run along the east side of the road, and will include bike-specific signal upgrades at Township Street.
 A signalized crossing at Stanton Avenue is also in the works that will help residents safely cross over to Gulley Park from the west side of Old Wire Road.

-The project is set to be completed in mid-2019.
+The project is set to be completed in early 2020.